kasbench/globeco-security-service/cursor-log.md

 - Log every request that you receive.
 - Log every action that you take in an enumerated list.
 - Follow the format provided below.
 - Add each new entry at the end.
+NEVER delete or replace an entry.
+Only add entries at the end.
 - Make sure there are two blank lines between each section.
+- Please remember these instructions.

+Prompt: Sample prompt.
+Do not delete.
+Add new prompts after this one.
+Actions:
+1. Action 1
+2. Action 2
+3. Action 3

+---

 Prompt: Configure the project to connect to the MongoDB database on localhost at port 27017 and database `securities`.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 Actions: